paulettepaillette/lab-react-ironcontacts/README.md

 ### Iteration 4 | Remove Contacts

-The producer also would like to have the opportunity to remove some of its contacts.
-Implement a "*Delete*" button on each row of your `<table>` that will let the user remove some contacts.
+The producer also would like to remove some of their contacts.
+Implement a "*Delete*" button on each row of your `<table>` that will let the user remove the contact they clicked.

+When they click, you should get the index of the array of that actor and use it to remove the contact from the array.
+Don't forget to `setState()` after you remove the contact!

 At the end of this iteration, your web page may look like this after playing a little bit with the "*Delete*" buttons.